1956–57 Boston Bruins season

-The 1956–57 Boston Bruins were one of six teams in the 40th season of the National Hockey League.
-The team finished with a record of 34 wins, 24 losses, and 12 ties.
+The 1956–57 Boston Bruins season was 40th Season of the National Hockey League (NHL).
+The team finished with a record of 34 wins, 24 losses, and 12 wins on overtime.
 Their record earned them the third seed in the Stanley Cup playoffs, where they lost to the Montreal Canadiens in the final.
 With 21 goals and 39 assists, Center Don McKenney was the team's leading scorer.